 A leap into the 21st century: nuclear medicine

-As these are very specific diagnostic and treatment methods, the implementation of nuclear medicine methods is, both in Estonia and other countries, based at specialized centres.
-Since 2003, the Medical Centre’s nuclear medicine department is also providing service to patients from abroad.
-Since 2012, the department has PET7KT Centre European accreditation (EANM Research Ltd, EARL).
+As these are very specific diagnostic and treatment methods, the implementation of nuclear medicine methods is, both in Estonia and other countries, based at specialized centers.
+In North Estonia Medical Centre the department of nuclear medicine was established in 2002.
+Since 2003 we also provide service to patients from abroad.
+Since 2012, the department has PET/CT Centre European accreditation (EANM Research Ltd, EARL).

 The nuclear medicine department is outfitted with fully up to date facilities equipment, of which the following are the most significant: a PET/CT hybrid display device, a SPET/CT hybrid display, a “hot lab” and seven individual hospital rooms with all amenities and custom furnishings.